 Financial aid statement

 If you have a federal work-study award, employers may ask for verification of your award.
-To do this, you'll want to print your financial aid notification (FAN) letter to print or attach to your application.
-View the guidelines below to learn how to print your FAN letter:
+To do this, you'll want to save a PDF copy of your financial aid notification (FAN) letter to print or attach to your application.
+View the guidelines below to learn how to print/save your FAN letter.

 How to print/save your financial aid statement